One Time Notification

-HB545 was the one time notification bill.
-It took effect on August 12, 2012.
-If you have been homeschooling and sending in a letter of notification in past years, you do not need to notify again.
+As of August 12, 2012, f you have been homeschooling and sending in a letter of notification in previous years, you do not need to notify again.
 If you are homeschooling a new student, or have moved to a different district, you do need to notify.
 Do note that you need to keep your letter of acknowledgement from the school district or private school (and maybe an extra copy) in a safe place, since you will not be receiving a new letter each year.

 (b) Shall not be used as a basis for termination of a home education program.